 Of important note, Island Heights is also a borough of artists.
 Island Heights has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Island Heights’s character.

 Island Heights is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Island Heights is one of the most well-educated cities in the nation.
-49.67% of adults in Island Heights have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Island Heights ranks among the highest in the nation.
+Of the 25-and-older adult population in Island Heights, 49.67% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Island Heights in 2022 was $70,755, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $283,020 for a family of four.